Kauflux

 Options for admin link

-Use hash
+Use version

 If you activate this option, the public link is updated every time you make changes to the catalogue.
 As such, you need to save the new URL in the Kauflux back end.